apalm112/FSJS-Course-Rating-API-Express/README.md

 	`$ npm start`

-* Now you can use Postman to test the API routes.
+* Now you can use Postman to test the API routes, such as `GET localhost:5000/api/courses`.

 To POST a new user enter the data in this format: